Addressing the public sector talent exodus with automation

 Next, use automation to triage

+Picture an emergency room, if a patient comes in with a cut on their arm, they don't need to see a doctor as quickly as someone whose arm has been crushed by heavy equipment.
 This same line of thinking holds true when it comes to government services and contact.
-If I want to provide a great experience, where are the critical moments that require a human touch?
+If an agency want to provide a great experience, where are the critical moments that require a human touch?

 If someone has a simple tax question and is fairly tech savvy, they can probably self-help on the IRS website.
 If someone wants to validate a specific situation from their accountant, they might need more involved help — including speaking to a real live human on the phone.
 Good experiences in the public sector need to include this kind of triage: who gets human intervention versus who can help themselves through a phone tree or website helps ensure that the person who needs help more gets it first.